harrytien107/harrytien107.github.io/_posts/2024-11-02-network-security-best-practices.md

 But I believe that starting with these fundamentals and gradually building knowledge is the right approach.
 Network security isn't something you learn overnight, and I'm okay with being a beginner who's trying to understand one concept at a time.

-## My Next Steps
+## My Next Steps: Hands-on Learning

 I'm planning to set up a small home lab to practice these concepts.
 I want to try configuring a firewall, setting up network segments, and monitoring traffic.
 I'm sure I'll make mistakes, but that's how we learn, right?

+Here's what my lab setup will include:
+- An old PC repurposed as a pfSense firewall
+- A managed switch that supports VLANs for network segmentation
+- A couple of Raspberry Pis to simulate different network devices
+- Wireshark for traffic analysis and monitoring

 If you're also learning about network security, remember that it's okay not to know everything.
 The important thing is to keep learning, stay curious, and practice whenever possible.

+> "Security is a process, not a product." - Bruce Schneier

+What security practices are you implementing?
+I'd love to hear about your experiences in the comments!